-Our shareholders have approved and we maintain three different equity compensation plans, (i) the 1997 Option Plan, as amended, (the "1997 Plan"), (ii) the 2010 Equity Compensation Plan, as amended, (the "2010 Plan") and (iii) the 2010 Directors Equity Compensation Plan (the "Directors' Plan"), together known as our "Equity Compensation Plans".
+Our shareholders have approved and we maintain three different equity compensation plans, (i) The 1997 Option Plan, as amended, (the "1997 Plan"), (ii) the 2010 Equity Compensation Plan, as amended, (the "2010 Plan") and (iii) the 2010 Directors Equity Compensation Plan (the "Directors' Plan"), together known as our "Equity Compensation Plans".

 The 1997 Plan, which was amended in 2005, provided for the granting of up to 4.5 million shares of Common Stock.
 Under the 1997 Plan, we were permitted to grant options to employees, officers or directors of the Company at variable percentages of the market value of stock at the date of grant.
 No incentive stock option could be exercisable more than ten years after the date of grant or five years after the date of grant where the individual owns more than ten percent of the total combined voting power of all classes of stock.
 At December 31, 2009, we are precluded from issuing any additional options or grants in the future under the 1997 Plan pursuant to the terms of the plan document.
-Options previously granted continue to be available for exercise at any time prior to such options' respective expiration dates, but in no event later than ten years from the date granted.
-At June 30, 2011, there are 207,250 options outstanding under the 1997 Plan with various expiration dates ranging from October 2011 through December 2015, depending upon the date of grant.
+Options previously granted continue to be available for exercise at any time prior to such options' respective expiration dates, but in no event later than ten years from the date of grant.
+At March 31, 2011, there are 317,750 options outstanding with various expiration dates ranging from May 2011 through December 2015, depending upon the date of grant.

 The 2010 Plan provides that the total number of shares of Common Stock, as adjusted, that may be issued is equal to an aggregate of 1.8 million shares.
-All of our employees, including employees who are officers or members of the Board are eligible to participate in the 2010 Plan.
-Consultants and advisors who perform services for us are also eligible to participate in the 2010 Plan.
+All of the Company's employees, including employees who are officers or members of the Board are eligible to participate in the 2010 Plan.
+Consultants and advisors who perform services for the Company are also eligible to participate in the 2010 Plan.
+At March 31, 2011, there are 982,000 options outstanding and subject to vesting over a three to six year period under the 2010 Plan.
+At March 31, 2011, 45,500 of such options have vested and 936,500 options are subject to vesting.
+At March 31, 2011, we charged to operations \$30,000 in share-based compensation expense for the aggregate fair value of the stock grants and vested stock options issued.
+There was no share-based compensation expense related to the 2010 Plan for the three month ended March 31, 2010.
+At March 31, 2011, there are 818,000 options available for future grant (see below).